TheCowboyAI/nixos-flashstor/readme.md

 ## minio.nix
 MinIO specific settings module

+This also turns into a deterministic system...
+While we can continue to use the MinIO User Interface, we have a better way to manage this deterministacally.
+A Network Attached Storage device is a pretty sensitive item.
+It becomes a vital part of our ecosystem and we shouldn't be reconfiguring it often.

+Bucket management is a different thing, there are tools to help manage bucket lifecycles.
+We don't want to impose that here, but rest assured, you will need one.

 # Installation

 This is the tested process.

 1.  boot to a non-gui nixos installer image (or the iso here)
-    -  we want to avoid kexec when running nixos-anywhere
+    -  we want to avoid kexec when running nixos-anywhere, so we need a image marked as an installer
     -  to make an image, execute ```just build``` with a usb device of at least 16GB (so we can backup the 8G eMMC)
     -  we ALSO need a second device (/dev/sdb) in install to
     -  because we can't overwite a mounted drive.